-- 1. On the ZENworks server, go to the WebApps directory: - 2.
-Modify the zenworks-fileupload/WEB-INF/web.xml file to add a Tomcat Remote Address Filter that denies access to external IP addresses.
+2. Modify the zenworks-fileupload/WEB-INF/web.xml file to add a Tomcat Remote Address Filter that denies access to external IP addresses.

-For details about how to do this (and explanation of an alternate method), see ZENworks Control Center (ZCC) and Admin Services.
+For details about how to do this (and explanation of an alternate method), see "Admin Webservices" on page 246.